informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 ## Connect all the chains

-Execute the following command :
+Execute the following command:
 ```shell
     gm hermes cc
 ```

-If this command runs successfully, it should output the following :
+If this command runs successfully, it should output the following:

 ```shell
 "$HOME/ibc-rs/target/release/hermes" create channel --a-chain ibc-0 --b-chain ibc-1 --a-port transfer --b-port transfer --new-client-connection --yes